-Before proceeding with calculating $J K^{-1} J$, and thus the resulting effective action in terms of metric and axion $b$ fields, we should now give, for completeness, the modification of \eqref{dual} due to the higher-order corrections of the effective action \eqref{unitary_strin_action_final}, proportional to the coefficient $A$ (\eqref{Adef}).
-This can be achieved by studying the saddle points of the corresponding path integral over the $\mathcal H$-field for the action \eqref{seffbJ}, \eqref{Jdef}.
-The latter correspond to the classical equations of motion of the action with respect to the field strength $\mathcal H_{\mu\nu\lambda}$, which read:
+Before proceeding with calculating $J K^{-1} J$, and~thus the resulting effective action in terms of metric and axion $b$ fields, we should now give, for~completeness, the~modification of \eqref{dual} due to the higher-order corrections of the effective action \eqref{unitary_strin_action_final} proportional to the coefficient $A$ (\eqref{Adef}).
+This can be achieved by studying the saddle points of the corresponding path integral over the $\mathcal H$-field for the actions \eqref{seffbJ} and \eqref{Jdef}.
+The~latter corresponds to the classical equation of motion of the action with respect to the field strength $\mathcal H_{\mu\nu\lambda}$, which~reads